trinodb/trino/presto-docs/src/main/sphinx/installation/jdbc.rst

 JDBC Driver
 ===========

-The Presto `JDBC driver <https://en.wikipedia.org/wiki/JDBC_driver>`_ allows users to access Presto using Java-based applications, and other non-Java applications running in a JVM.
+The Trino `JDBC driver <https://en.wikipedia.org/wiki/JDBC_driver>`_ allows users to access Trino using Java-based applications, and other non-Java applications running in a JVM.
 Both desktop and server-side applications, such as those used for reporting and database development, use the JDBC driver.